ar8118/shahroodwifi/README.md

 $ npm run init
 ```

-Open `auth.json` and enter your username, passwrod pair.
+Open `auth.json` and replace sample usernames/passwords with yours. (you can add as many **"username": "password"** pairs as you want)

 > if chrome couldn't be downloaded during npm install, use the link below,
 > download and extract it somewhere (It is recommended to be in the app directory).